 We don't know for certain what causes pica, but according to the Journal of the American Dietetic Association, it could be connected to iron deficiency and poor nutrition.
 There aren’t any specific tests for pica, but since there may be a connection to vitamin deficiency, your doctor may test your blood for low levels of iron and zinc.

-Luckily, it’s not super-widespread during pregnancy.
-According to the American Pregnancy Association, cases of pica occur more often in children (in approximately 25 to 30 percent of children).
+Luckily, pica isn't super-common among pregnant women.
+According to the American Pregnancy Association, while pica can occur during pregnancy, it's more often seen in kids (approximately 25 to 30 percent of children).

-What’s scary is that nonfood items may contain toxic ingredients that can potentially harm both you and baby.
-Eating nonfood items may actually get in the way of your consumption of healthy and nutritious foods.
+Depending on what you actually ingest, complications from pica can range from constipation and cramping to intestinal obstruction, infection and poisoning, since certain nonfood items may contain toxic ingredients that can potentially harm both you and baby.
+Eating nonfoods could get in the way of you eating healthy, nutritious foods, leading to malnutrition.
 Plus, if you do have a vitamin deficiency, it could mean baby’s not getting something he needs.